Olao Books

 Penalties for Non-Compliance

-Not complying with RCM rules can lead to:
+Not complying with RCM rules can lead to penalties for non-compliance including:

 • Late Fees: ₹20 per day (₹10 for CGST and ₹10 for SGST), up to a maximum of ₹5,000.